biolab/orange3/doc/data-mining-library/source/tutorial/data.rst

     >>> data = Orange.data.Table("lenses")
     >>>

-Note that for the file name no suffix is needed; as Orange checks if any files in the current directory are of the readable type.
+Note that for the file name no suffix is needed, as Orange checks if any files in the current directory are of a readable type.
 The call to ``Orange.data.Table`` creates an object called ``data`` that holds your dataset and information about the lenses domain:

     >>> data.domain.attributes
     (DiscreteVariable('age', values=['pre-presbyopic', 'presbyopic', 'young']),